Trellis-Logic/sdu/platforms/redbear_duo/platform.md

 1. Put your duo in DFU mode
  * Hold down buth buttons
  * Release only the RESET button, while holding down the SETUP button.
- * Wait for the LED to start blinkign yellow
+ * Wait for the LED to start blinking yellow
  * Release the SETUP button

 2. Using dfu-util, download the .bin file to the device, using command: